Pearlicia/pig-game/README.md

-A two player game called "Pig Game" created with vanilla javascript
+A two player game called "Pig Game" created with vanilla javascript, html and css.